cnairi/wttj/README.md

 We have decided to use wttj config front for our project.
 For more info go to https://github.com/WTTJ/wttj-config-front, check .eslintrc.js and prettier.config.js.

+# Translations

+We have implemented i18n on our project.
+For now, only EN and FR versions are available.

 # Responsiveness

 Our website is responsive.
 We did our best to offer the same quality on mobile, tablet & desktop.